10 Points to Remember

 Gift Assistance from the State of Iowa

 IOWA TUITION GRANTS are available, based on financial need, for full-time undergraduate study and for less than full-time enrollment.
-The full-time award is expected to be $5,650 for 2017-18.
+The full-time award was $5,650 for 2017-18 (subject to change for 2018-19).
 The grant may be renewable for a total of eight full-time semesters of study and may be used for tuition only.

-Other gift aid programs, such as the IOWA EDUCATION & TRAINING VOUCHER GRANT, and the ALL IOWA OPPORTUNITY FOSTER CARE GRANT are available from the State of Iowa in limited amounts.
+Other gift aid programs, such as the IOWA EDUCATION & TRAINING VOUCHER GRANT, and the ALL IOWA OPPORTUNITY SCHOLARSHIP are available from the State of Iowa in limited amounts.
 Some awards are renewable and others are not.
 Go to www.iowacollegeaid.gov for more information.

 Students from states other than Iowa should check with the proper agency in their state to receive information on availability of state-sponsored scholarships or grants.